NeshHari/XMonad/README.md

 ```

 ## MyManagementPositioning.hs
-This is an extension to Custom.MyManagement.
-It handles the positioning of floating windows such as scratchpads.
-To keep the windows centred whilst varying the size, only modify the width and height "size" variables whilst ignoring the fromLeft and fromTop "distance" variables I have defined.
-You can skip the {-# Language... #-}.
-It is just something I use to ignore warnings stemming from importing qualified during stack install.
+In addition to the MyManagement module, the MyManagementPositioning module can be used to handle the positioning of floating windows such as scratchpads.
+To keep windows centered while varying their size, it's recommended to only modify the width and height "size" variables, while ignoring the "distance" variables defined in the fromLeft and fromTop.
+The purpose of extending the existing Custom.MyManagement module is to avert mutual recursion between Custom.MyManagement and Custom.MyScratchpads.
+See the Recompilation Tips subsection for more information on mutual recursion.

 ```haskell
 {-# LANGUAGE ImportQualifiedPost #-}